dagraham/etm-dgraham/new.md

 - The top title bar shows the selected week.
 - The bottom status bar shows current time, the next alarm and the number of remaining alarms for the current date.
 - The main panel shows scheduled items grouped and sorted by date and time.
 - Weeks are displayed sequentially.
-If there is nothing to display for the week, then the main panel of the display would show "Nothing scheduled".
+If there is nothing to display for the week, then the main panel of the displayould show "Nothing scheduled".
 E.g,

         Week 2: Jan 8 - 14, 2018                            F1:Help
           Nothing scheduled